A sensitivity curve approach to tuning a pulsar timing array in the detection era: Tuning the Detector

 The spectral characterization of the tentative GWB observed in PTAs is currently unconstrained and noise-model dependent \cite{ng15gwb}.
 Advances in noise modeling techniques as well as more data are expected to improve this in the near future \cite{ng12p5yr_customnoise_inprep,ng15_customnoise_inprep,mpta_dr2,eptadr2_2:noise,inpta_dr1_noise,pptadr3:noise}, but for now, we demonstrate in Figure~\ref{fig:varied_gamma_SCs} how different power-law GWBs affect single-source sensitivity and the efficacy of the optimal observing campaign.
 We select parameter values of the GWB which are consistent with the joint posterior in \cite{ipta3p+2024} and roughly follow the covariance of the amplitude and spectral index.
 At high frequencies, the GWB has little impact on single-source sensitivity, and thus the sensitivity curves all align here.
 Whereas at the lowest frequencies, single-source sensitivity is largely dictated by the power-spectrum of the GWB.
 We note that the optimal campaign is serendipitously even more optimal for GWBs with steeper spectra than shallower spectra due to the differing frequencies at which the PTA crosses over from being GWB-limited (and red noise-limited) to white noise-limited.
 In fact, as the inset plot demonstrates for the steepest spectrum ($\gamma_{\rm GWB}=4.5$), the optimal campaign \emph{increases} S/N to the GWB itself at $30$ years for a few pulsars on low cadence.
 This effect is a result of high cadence campaigns uncovering more GWB from underneath the white noise, thereby boosting the S/N.

 We can also explore the most probable frequency bin of the first single source detection as a function of the GWB.
 Using these sensitivity curves and the population simulations (which we adjust for each different GWB), we note the frequency bin of the first binary in each population realization to reach a $3\sigma$ detection.
-Despite appreciable impacts on single-source sensitivity as seen in Figure~\ref{fig:varied_gamma_SCs}, Figure~\ref{fig:varied_gamma_first_detection} reveals that differing GWBs actually do not change the most probable frequency bin of the first detection, which is always the second frequency bin ($\sim 4$nHz).
+Despite appreciable impacts on single-source sensitivity as seen in Figure~\ref{fig:varied_gamma_SCs}, Figure~\ref{fig:varied_gamma_first_detection} reveals that differing GWBs only slightly impact the most probable frequency bin of the first detection, which is typically in the second or fourth frequency bin ($\sim 4-8$nHz).
+We note that a shallowed GWB corresponds to a more likely chance to detect the first binary at higher frequencies.